 For short assignments of 60 days or less, travel insurance may be the most cost-effective option.
 Travel insurance policies are inexpensive and offer a fairly decent range of coverage for the cost.
 They also often have policy terms that cover trip cancellation, lost baggage, and evacuation back to the home country.
 There are also stand-alone evacuation policies if that is your preference.

-These policies are really designed for tourism or personal short trips abroad and usually require some proof that the trip is of short duration (such as a return ticket home.)
+These policies are designed for tourism or personal short trips abroad and usually require some proof that the trip is of short duration (such as a return ticket home.)
 You usually have to get travel insurance while still at home, so it’s not an option if you are already in a foreign country.

 There may also be exclusions for injuries or illness during work-related travel, so that may be an issue for some contractors, and travel insurance is not a replacement for full coverage in your home country.

 Option 2: Regional or Global Policies